Sir Samuel Grimston, 3rd Baronet: Early life

 He was born 7 January 1643.
 Grimston was the second and only one of the six sons of Sir Harbottle Grimston, 2nd Baronet, a leading Presbyterian lawyer, who survived him.
 His mother was Sir Harbottle's first wife, Mary Croke, daughter of Sir George Croke, a Justice of the King's Bench.

 Career

 He was elected Member of Parliament for St Albans at a by-election in May 1668.
 He was not returned to the parliament of 1678, but was re-elected in 1679 and 1680.
 During the reign of James II he remained in private life, being, it is said, much disliked by the king, who expressly excepted him from pardon in the manifesto he issued when he contemplated landing in England (1692).

 Grimston succeeded to his father's baronetcy and estates, including Gorhambury, in 1683, and was returned a member of the Convention Parliament of 22 January 1689.
 From that time till May 1699 he sat continuously for his old borough of St Albans.

+In 1692 his sister-in-law Sarah Seymour, Duchess of Somerset died.
+She had left her estate of Froxfield Manor as an endowment to the almshouses she had created which were called the Duchess of Somerset's Hospital.
+Grimston who was one of the trustees of the Duchess's will refused to convey the prescribed lands and income to the hospital until he was ordered to do so by the Court of Chancery.